gem-pasteur/macsyfinder/doc/source/user_guide/input.rst

                         system name, the second value to an integer.
 This option can be repeated several times:
                         "--min-genes-required TXSS/T2SS 15 --min-genes-required TXSS/Flagellum 10"

-  --max-nb-genes SYSTEM VALUE
-                        The maximal number of genes allowed in the system.

   --multi-loci SYSTEM
                         Specifies if the system can be detected as a 'scattered' system.